deepfence/golang_deepfence_sdk_ts/client/docs/ControlsPolicy.md

 NewControlsPolicyWithDefaults instantiates a new ControlsPolicy object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCountLimit

+`func (o *ControlsPolicy) GetCountLimit() int32`

+GetCountLimit returns the CountLimit field if non-nil, zero value otherwise.

+### GetCountLimitOk

+`func (o *ControlsPolicy) GetCountLimitOk() (*int32, bool)`

+GetCountLimitOk returns a tuple with the CountLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCountLimit

+`func (o *ControlsPolicy) SetCountLimit(v int32)`

+SetCountLimit sets CountLimit field to given value.

+### GetDurationCountLimitSec

+`func (o *ControlsPolicy) GetDurationCountLimitSec() int32`

+GetDurationCountLimitSec returns the DurationCountLimitSec field if non-nil, zero value otherwise.

+### GetDurationCountLimitSecOk

+`func (o *ControlsPolicy) GetDurationCountLimitSecOk() (*int32, bool)`

+GetDurationCountLimitSecOk returns a tuple with the DurationCountLimitSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDurationCountLimitSec

+`func (o *ControlsPolicy) SetDurationCountLimitSec(v int32)`

+SetDurationCountLimitSec sets DurationCountLimitSec field to given value.

 ### GetDurationSec